BLCM/cabinetsorter/README.md

 - Changelogs should only get attached to single-mod dirs.
 - Figure out something to do with, for instance, mopioid's Phaseclock.
+- Only use HTML links in categories when they're over N items?
 - Bugs to look into once I'm more inclined to do real bugfixing:
   - `expletivedeleted/Slag Fiend` pulls in the mod itself to its README, figure that out.